-1.3 Please provide a narrative below describing the on-going improvement efforts, which should support the Continuous School Improvement Plan.
-Provide supporting documentation in the corresponding folder.

-The school improvement process is ongoing at Homer Community School.
+1.3Please provide a narrative below describing the on-going improvement efforts, which should support the Continuous School Improvement Plan.
+Provide supporting documentation in the corresponding folder.The school improvement process is ongoing at Homer Community School.
 District goals include 1) All PK-12 students will improve achievement in reading comprehension 2) All PK-12 students will improve achievement in mathematics and 3) All PK-12 students will learn appropriate positive behaviors for school as well as life-long behavior skills.

-Grade level teams have a common plan time known as PLC time once a week.
-Classroom teachers meet biweekly with the Title I Teacher, Special Education Teacher, School Psychologist, and an Administrator to examine student needs based upon classroom assessments.
+Homer Community School has built in early out dismissials on designated Wednesdays for the current school year.
+This time is used for collaboration between classroom teachers, the Title I Teacher, Special Education Teacher, School Psychologist, Interventionists, and administration to examine student needs based upon classroom assessments.
 These teams look at the group and individual student needs, review students who are receiving researched based interventions and monitor student progress toward student goals and how they align with the school improvement goals.
+On some days, groups of teachers have meet to discuss student needs by looking at data.
+They discuss students progress from year to year, what is going well and what need to be changed.